rjdbcm/Aspidites/README.md

 ```
 # Logo/Mascot
-Wheelie the Woma™ is an unregistered trademark of Ross J. Duff.
+Wheelie the Woma™ and Woma Programming Language™ are unregistered trademarks of Ross J. Duff.
 The logos are copyright © Ross J. Duff but may be transferred to an appropriate trust at a later date.
 This is to prevent confusing/malicious use.